nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

    '
 ```

-we aren't starting from a prebuilt ami, so we need to install some things.
+now we need to install some things.

 ```bash
 >> aws-ec2-ssh $ids --yes --cmd '